Vickers Wellington, Roscommon, March 1943

 Squadrons Reunited website.

-In Ireland, the local populace of the townlands of Miltown and
+In Ireland, the inhabitants of the townlands of Miltown and

 The following day, an unsigned summary report to Army G2 Branch included the following details: